 To access Badab-e Surt springs, you have to go to Orost village.
 If you plan to travel from Tehran, use the roads of Semnan and Mazandaran provinces in the following order.

-However, the roads in Semnan province are shorter and safer than the roads in Mazandaran.
-However, the roads of Mazandaran province are more attractive.
+However, the roads in Semnan province are shorter and safer than those in Mazandaran.
+However, the streets of Mazandaran province are more attractive.

 Route 1: Tehran, Semnan, Mahdishahr, Shahmirzad, Foolad Mahalleh, Telmadreh intersection, Orost village, Badab Surat